OUR PRODUCTS AND PROGRAMS

 The Loft Season

-Our signature subscription season at the Loft Theatre consists of plays and musicals, recent releases and classics.
-Most productions on the Loft Season are rehearsed and produced in Dayton.
+Our signature subscription season at the Loft Theatre consists of plays and musicals, recent releases, classics and premieres.
+Productions on the Loft Season are rehearsed, built and produced in Dayton.
 The Human Race produces under a Small Professional Theatre contract with Actors’ Equity Association (AEA), the union of professional actors and stage managers.

 Musical Theatre Workshops and Residency/Festival of New Musicals

-The Human Race operates a residency and workshop series designed to develop new works and showcase rarely produced works.
+The Human Race operates a residency and workshop series designed to develop new musicals and showcase rarely produced musical works.
 The Residency is a ten-day to two-week program that brings the writing team together for an un-interrupted work session with a handful of musical theatre artists.
-Our Workshop is a two-week program— working with professional performers/directors—and culminating in at least 2 public performances in a staged concert format during our summer Festival of New Musicals.
+Our Workshop is a two-week program— working with professional performers/directors—and culminating in a public performance in a staged concert format.

 Marsha Hanna New Play Workshops

-This preview performance is on the Thursday evening prior to our Friday evening openings.
-It is a significantly reduced price and is available for both subscription and single ticket buyers.
+Our preview performance is on the Thursday evening prior to our Friday evening openings.
+In the tradition of Broadway, it offers a significantly reduced ticket price and is available for both subscription and single ticket buyers.

 Pay What You Can